Decision-Support-and-OR-Group/Datasets-for-FJSP-with-operation-types/README.md

 ## Prerequisites

 - Git (for cloning the repository)
+-
 - CMake (version 3.20 or higher)
+-
 - A C++ compiler (e.g., GCC (c++20 was used, Clang, or MSVC)

 # Open a terminal or command prompt and run:

 git clone https://github.com/tsliwins/Datasets-for-FJSP-with-operation-types.git

 cd Datasets-for-FJSP-with-operation-types/src

 mkdir build

 cd build

 cmake ..

 make

-# to run the generator type (warning: as fjsp_gen generates several million data files (1mln for each problem size), it will require 40GB of free disk space or possibly more to generate all the files):
+# To run the generator type (warning: as fjsp_gen generates several million data files (1mln for each problem size), it will require 40GB of free disk space or possibly more to generate all the files):

 ./fjsp_gen